-Model of Support
+Model of Behaviour Support

 All work undertaken aims to promote positive behaviour and learning throughout the school by focusing on developing: